fbpx

 Rest assured, you’re not alone in this.

-In many cases, the reason you are denied a mortgage has nothing to do with your personal finances and is instead because of the property itself.
+The reason you are denied a mortgage has nothing to do with your personal finances.

 Examples of non-standard construction

 In general, mortgage lenders consider these property types a ‘greater risk’.
-This is because there may be associated health and safety hazards, more maintenance required, and fewer people interested in these houses.

-Some less traditional lenders offer mortgages on these types of properties, but each case is usually handled individually.
+Some less traditional lenders offer mortgages on these types of properties.
+But each case is usually handled individually.

 You should look around and see which banks will work with you.